jayantsing-db/databricks-jdbc/NEXT_CHANGELOG.md

 - Fix: driver failing to parse complex data types with nullable attributes.
 - Fixed: Resolved SDK token-caching regression causing token refresh on every call.
 SDK is now configured once to avoid excessive token endpoint hits and rate limiting.
 - Fixed: TimestampConverter.toString() returning ISO8601 format with timezone conversion instead of SQL standard format.
+- Shade SLF4J to avoid conflicts with user applications.
 ---
 *Note: When making changes, please add your change under the appropriate section with a brief description.*